 Mandatory masking for participants.

 Megaphone or other sound amplification used by Walk Leader

 Adjusting walk format to avoid congregating in large groups within smaller outdoor spaces.

-Reach out to email@example.com.
+Visit our FAQ page, and if you can't find what you're looking for, reach out to firstname.lastname@example.org.
 We're here to make this as easy and fun for you as possible!